YixiongDing/Software-Requirements-Analysis/SRA.md

 3. Acceptance Criteria
     - Goes with the user stories
     - Given [some precondition], when [I do some action] then [expected result]
-    - The developer of the user story uses to decide when theyarereadyto pass on the code for testing
+    - The developer of the user story uses to decide when they are ready to pass on the code for testing
 4. Acceptance Test
     - At the end of other testing
     - OO analogy